harry3201/Airquality-etl/README.md

   intentionally a convenience label, reconciled against (not assumed equal to) the official bucket.
-- Suspicious-value thresholds (`src/config.py`) are heuristic, informed by the dataset's own distribution and the official AQI scale — not a certified outlier-detection method.
+- Suspicious-value thresholds (`src/config.py`) are heuristic, informed by the dataset's own distribution and the official AQI scale

 ## 16. Future Improvements